emyarod/node-srutils/README.md

 ### OAuth

-With the `config` command, you can save your OAuth credentials to avoid having to authenticate manually on each run of the script.
+With the `config` command, you can save your OAuth refresh token to avoid having to authenticate manually on each run of the script.

 ## Development